-I am now a ninety three year old mother, grandmother, gr-grandmother, and a gr-gr-grandmother.
+I am now a ninety four year old mother, grandmother, gr-grandmother, and a gr-gr-grandmother.
 On my 80th birthday my grandkids were ask to share what they remember about grandma.
 Because I realized they didn't know much about their ancestors, I decided to write down what I remembered of the stories that were told to me as I was growing up.
 That lead me to contact the Sequoia Genealogical Society.

 Volunteers taught me how to find more than 100 years of local family history from the Tulare City Libraries Genealogical Collection.

 One volunteer, a retired school teacher taught me, fourth grade style, how to search the Internet on the computer.
 That year my daughter and grand children gave me a computer for Christmas, and I was off and flying and now I added Find a Grave to my activities.